Old Spierians: Formation and early history

 The Old Spierians rugby union side of the former pupils of Spier's School came into existence in 1890.

 The team is noted in the Glasgow Herald newspaper of Monday 26 February 1894 as playing Dalry at Beith.
 Old Speirians won the match with Dalry failing to score.
 Scorers for the Old Speirians were: 1 goal (dropped by J. Scott) and 4 tries (J. Scott (2), J. A. Macgregor and McDonald (1 each)).

 The team is also noted in the Edinburgh Evening News newspaper of Tuesday 25 September 1894 as playing the then current Spier's School at rugby.
 It notes that the Old Spierians won the match by 1 goal (try and conversion) and 4 tries to Spier's School's tally of 1 goal (try and conversion).
 Scorers for the former pupil side were Scott (3), Stewart and Gray.
 For the school Cunningham scored the try and conversion.

 In 1900, the Kirkintilloch Herald of Saturday 17 November 1900 noted that the prior Saturday the Old Speirians and Lenzie RFC played out a nil-nil draw at Lenzie.

 By 1904, one of the Old Speirians players was selected for the South-West district in an International Trial match at Aberdeen.
 W. L. Kirkwood is listed in the 10 December match against North, but unfortunately he was not later selected for Scotland.
 The North side selected was a bit of a misnomer as all the players either came from Glasgow District or Edinburgh District, though admittedly they were slightly based north of the South-West District!

 Two of Spier's School notable early pupils left the school before getting to play for Old Spierians.
 Alex Frew and John Bruce Lockhart both became Scotland international rugby union players; Frew even also managing to play for South Africa.

 Entry into the Scottish Rugby Union

 The main founder of the team was noted as the school's maths teacher G. G. H. Johnstone.
-However - given that he lived until he was 93 and passed away in 1973 - the act of founding a rugby club in 1890 for former school pupils, when he would have been aged only 10 years old, does seems unlikely.
+However – given that he lived until he was 93 and died in 1973 – the act of founding a rugby club in 1890 for former school pupils, when he would have been aged only 10 years old, does seem unlikely.

 More likely is that he revived the club around 1905 when he was a maths teacher and was a key driver in the club being accepted into the Scottish Rugby Union in 1911.

 Maintaining his connections with the club throughout his life, Johnstone died in 1973, shortly after the club had merged with Dalry HSFP to form Garnock RFC in 1972.